 Based on the characteristics of the profiles, we labeled the four classes of sexters: non-sexters, word-only sexters, frequent sexters, and hyper-sexters.

 The non-sexters either rarely or never sent or received explicit text messages with or without pictures (72.4% of non-sexters in the full sample and 56.5% of non-sexters in the subsample never sent/received either words or pictures).
-Non-sexters were the largest group in both the overall sample (71.50%) and the under age 50 sample (56.72%).
+Non-sexters were the largest group in both the overall sample (71.50%) and the under-age 50 sample (56.72%).

-The word-only sexter group sent and received explicit text messages in words “a few times a week,” but rarely sent and received text messages with nude or nearly nude pictures.
-In both the overall sample (14.48%) and the under age 50 sample (20.98%) this group was the next most prominent.
+The word-only sexter group sent and received explicit text messages in words “a few times a week” but rarely sent and received text messages with nude or nearly nude pictures.
+In both the overall sample (14.48%) and the under-age 50 sample (20.98%), this group was the next most prominent.

-The frequent sexter group was the third most common in both the full sample (8.49%) and the under age 50 sample (13.34%).
+The frequent sexter group was the third most common in both the full sample (8.49%) and the under-age 50 sample (13.34%).
 Frequent sexters sent and received explicit word texts slightly more than “a few times a week” and sent and received nude or nearly nude pictures slightly less than “a few times a week.”

 Finally, the hyper-sexters sent and received both explicit text messages and nude or nearly nude pictures between “every day” and “multiple times a day.”
-This group was the smallest group in both the full sample (5.53%) and the under age 50 sample (8.97%).
+This group was the smallest group in both the full sample (5.53%) and the under-age 50 sample (8.97%).

 Different sexting classes did not differ significantly in their levels of self-esteem or depression.
 However, as has been found in most of the previous research on the topic, those who sexted more often (frequent or hyper-sexters) did have significantly higher levels of attachment avoidance and anxiety.
-According to Hazan and Shaver (1987) attachment anxiety is characterized by an intense desire to be close to others and fears that a partner might leave, whereas attachment avoidance is characterized by a desire to stay distant and discomfort with emotional closeness.
+According to Hazan and Shaver (1987) attachment anxiety is characterized by an intense desire to be close to others and fears that a partner might leave.
+In contrast, attachment avoidance is characterized by a desire to stay distant and discomfort with emotional closeness.

 Sexters of every type were significantly more likely to use media than non-sexters.
 As mentioned, this general media use variable might explain some of the prevalence differences between sexting in young and older adult sexters.
 Likewise, sexters were significantly more likely to view pornography than non-sexters, and more frequent sexters (frequent and hyper sexters) also reported more technoference in their relationships and more infidelity-related social media behaviors.
 Although sexting has been linked with pornography viewing in previous research, the links between sexting and technoference and infidelity-related behaviors are novel findings.